sc-ventures/cloudbreak-documentation/docs/blueprints.md

 ### Use Custom Blueprint

 This option allows you to create and save your custom blueprints.
-For correct blueprint layout and other useful information about Ambari blueprints, refer to the [Ambari cwiki](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) page.

 <div class="note">
     <p class="first admonition-title">Supported Ambari and HDP Versions</p>